rust-lang/rust/docs/dev/architecture.md

 `Body` stores information about expressions.

-**Architecture Invariant:** this crates are not, and will never be, an api boundary.
+**Architecture Invariant:** these crates are not, and will never be, an api boundary.

-**Architecture Invariant:** these creates explicitly care about being incremental.
+**Architecture Invariant:** these crates explicitly care about being incremental.
 The core invariant we maintain is "typing inside a function's body never invalidates global derived data".
-Ie, if you change body of `foo`, all facts about `bar` should remain intact.
+IE, if you change the body of `foo`, all facts about `bar` should remain intact.

 **Architecture Invariant:** hir exists only in context of particular crate instance with specific CFG flags.
 The same syntax may produce several instances of HIR if the crate participates in the crate graph more than once.